Uncertainty Decomposition for Bayes-Filtered Transformers via Bayesian Predictive Inference: Background

-We can relax exchangeability to \textit{asymptotic exchangeability}.
-This ensures that, for sufficiently large $n$, a de Finetti-style representation theorem still holds.
-We say $(Z_n)$ is asymptotically exchangeable with limiting directing random measure $\tilde P$ if for $n\to \infty$, $(Z_{n+1}, Z_{n+2},\ldots) \to (Z'_{1}, Z'_{2},\ldots)$ in distribution where the sequence $(Z'_n)$ is exchangeable with directing random measure $\tilde P$.
-A sufficient condition for asymptotic exchangeability is that the predictive rule associated to $(Z_n)$ forms a \textbf{martingale}.
-That is, for every measurable $A\subseteq\mathcal Z$ and $n\ge0$:
+BPI extends beyond strict exchangeability.
+We say $(Z_n)$ is \textit{asymptotically exchangeable} with limiting directing random measure $\tilde P$ if for $n\to\infty$, $(Z_{n+1}, Z_{n+2},\ldots) \to (Z'_{1}, Z'_{2},\ldots)$ in distribution, where $(Z'_n)$ is exchangeable with directing random measure $\tilde P$.
+The relaxation matters in practice: a trained BFT typically produces sequences that are only approximately exchangeable.
+A sufficient condition for asymptotic exchangeability is that the predictive rule is a \textbf{martingale}, $\EE [ P_{n+1}(A) \mid Z_{1:n}] = P_n(A)$ $\PP$-a.s.\ for every measurable $A\subseteq\mathcal Z$ and $n\ge0$.
+Under exchangeability $(P_n)$ is itself a martingale, so a trained BFT's predictive rule should ideally be one, or approximately so (e.g., a quasi-martingale \citep{fortini26principled}).
+Section~\ref{sec:PCLT} states the conditions we use, which are weaker still and, together with a condition on the covariate process, guarantee that future labels are, in the limit, conditionally i.i.d.\ given their covariates (Theorem~\ref{th:joint}).

-Once the existence of $\tilde P$ is established, we may speak of the object of our focus -- the posterior law of $\tilde P(A)$ given observed data $z_{1:n}$, for measurable events $A\subseteq\mathcal Z$: $ \tilde P(A) | z_{1:n}. $ This quantifies how much the predictive distribution is still expected to fluctuate before reaching its asymptote and corresponds to \textit{epistemic} uncertainty (which vanishes as $n \to \infty$), whereas the uncertainty inherent to $\tilde{P}$ itself constitutes the \textit{aleatoric} uncertainty.

-Two general approaches are available in the BPI framework for approximating the posterior law of $\tilde P(A)$.
-We defer discussion of the first approach, which is sampling-based, to Section \ref{sec:related}; this approach is computationally expensive and difficult to extend to supervised settings.
-In this work we focus on the second approach -- a predictive CLT which provides a tractable Gaussian approximation that is fast and avoids explicit modeling of covariates in the supervised setting.
-We derive a predictive CLT under the weaker quasi-martingale condition that is suitable for regression and classification settings.